 Figure 7: Fixed Latency from Input (red) to Output (yellow) (1.5 uS nominal)

 Figure 7 shows a 1.3 uS delay between the input and the output, the value of the delay varied slightly but had a nominal delay of 1.5 uS.
 Given the system clock frequency of 24 MHz, there are 36 clock cycles in between input and output.
 The output signal began to miss clock transitions at a frequency of approximately 200 KHz when using interrupts this is a much faster response than seen in the previous method (polling).
+Good, but also looking for table.

 Animation on the LCD display ceased at a much lower frequency.
 This was because the CPU was spending all of its time in the ISR instead of the for loop where the LCD gets updated.